Victims and Survivors of Crime Week

-Each available timeslot is 90 minutes in length – this includes time for a question and answer period, if needed.
+Each available timeslot is 90 minutes in length – this includes time for a question-and-answer period.
 In an effort to showcase various aspects of a particular topic, presenters who have proposed workshops on related subjects may be asked to present with each other in the form of a panel discussion.
 In these instances, presenters may be asked to amend their proposed workshop to a shorter version.

 Workshop Guidelines